tableau/server-client-python/docs/getting-help.md

 If not, go ahead and create a new issue and include the following:

-* Tableau Server version (or indicate if using Tableau Online)
+* Tableau Server version (or indicate if using Tableau Cloud)
 * TSC library version
 * Python version
 * Environment (Mac, Win, Linux)